Yaksharo/appraisal-filler/README.md

     F --> G[docx output: individual files or one merged batch]
 ```

-1. You add one or more grade listing PDFs and enter the Adviser and Dean.
+1. One or more grade listing PDFs are added, along with the Adviser and Dean names.
 2. The parser reads each PDF, matching students by ID number across terms.
 3. The course found in each PDF picks the matching Appraisal Sheet template.
 4. Both documents are filled and blank rows are trimmed automatically.